A Beginner’s Guide to Sales Lead Management & How to Win At It

 One lead gen option your company certainly wants to use is email marketing, with email sequences especially coming in handy at this early phase of the lead management system.

-Lead management software helps you create email sequences to reach your customers at the right time.
+Lead management software helps you create email sequences to reach customers at the right time.

 First, you want to send an email that shows your company connects to the lead’s pain points.
-Next, you slowly introduce the value of your products and services but without being pushy or salesy.
+Next, you slowly introduce your products and services without being pushy or salesy.

-Maybe four or five emails in, you finally recommend some products and services that can help the lead overcome their pain point so their life is better, happier, or less complicated.
+Four or five emails in, you finally recommend some products and services to help the lead overcome their pain point so their life is better, happier, or less complicated.

 You’d follow up if necessary and the sequence would end.